 Likewise there is not much detail on ‘The Bullet Project’, an Australian-based record team, which is also using rocket power to aim for 1000 mph.
 They are also hoping to start up an education programme around the technology of their car, as BLOODHOUND has done so successfully, and we wish them luck with that.

-Finally, Craig Breedlove, 5 times World Land Speed Record holder, has recently announced that he is supporting a new US record attempt, aiming to run in 2013.
-We know least of all about this project but, given Breedlove’s remarkable history, anything is possible.
+Finally, Craig Breedlove, 5 times World Land Speed Record holder, has announced that he is supporting a new US record attempt.
+This car is based on twin jet engines and is hoping to break the current Land Speed Record.
+Given Breedlove’s remarkable history, anything is possible.